Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cognitive (thinking, memory, and learning) disorders

-Speech/language pathologists may practice in a variety of settings, including the following:
+Speech-language pathologists may practice in a variety of settings, including:

 Inpatient rehabilitation centers